-Founded in 1974 in an old munitions plant, the Torpedo Factory Art Center is home to the nation’s largest number of publicly accessible working artist studios under one roof.
-In an effort to sustain the arts in Alexandria, the Torpedo Factory is temporarily part of the City of Alexandria’s Office of the Arts' family of programming.
+Founded in 1974 in an old munitions plant, Torpedo Factory Art Center is home to the nation’s largest number of publicly accessible working artist studios under one roof.
+The City of Alexandria manages the Art Center through the Department of Recreation, Parks and Cultural Activities, as part of the Office of the Arts' family of programming.
 (Follow them on Instagram and Twitter.)

 To help answer additional questions, visit our Frequently Asked Questions page.

 Ground broke on the U.S. Naval Torpedo Station in 1918, the day after Armistice Day ended WWI.
 The building opened in 1919 and the first Mark III torpedoes rolled off the assembly line in 1920.
 The plant was active for five years before becoming munitions storage.
 In WWII, it produced Mark XIV torpeoes.
 By the war's end, it converted to government storage for the Nuremberg War Crimes Trial Records, Smithsonian dinosaur bones, and other large objects and archives.
 The City of Alexandria acquired the complex in 1969, setting the stage for the Art Center that stands today.

 On this date in 1974, the Art Center officially opened to the public.
 Join an afternoon honoring the history and toast to the founders.
 Hear proclamations by U.S. Rep. Don Byer and Alexandria Mayor Justin Wilson.
 Founder Marian Van Landingham will also speak.

 Celebrate like it's 1919 or 1974, as the building turns 100 and the Art Center turns 45.
 Enjoy light fare, drinks, a retrospective showcase, guest presenters, and live music.
 Dress to impress.